Explicit birational geometry of determinantal quartic 3-folds: acknowledgments

 \section{acknowledgments}

 We thank Carolina Araujo, Michela Artebani, Alex Massarenti, Pedro Montero and Daniela Paiva for useful conversations.
 Special thanks to Carolina Araujo and Daniela Paiva for sharing their work with us \cite{caro}, and for pointing out important literature on the subject (see Remarks \ref{AutK3}, \ref{AutK3II}).
 During the preparation of this note ML was funded by CONAHCYT under the program ``Becas de Posgrado".
-MV was funded by CONAHCYT, grant ``Estancias Posdoctorales por México''.
-CLH is currently a Secihti Research Fellow in Mathematics, project No. 7171.
+MV was funded by CONAHCYT, grant ``Estancias Posdoctorales por M\'exico''.